Skip Navigation

 Email / Remind App

 Teachers have school email accounts & parents may communicate with them through these accounts, always remembering to be professional in their correspondence.
 Staff will respond within 48 hours.
-Staff are discouraged from communicating with parents through personal accounts or apps such as Facebook, Twitter, Whatsapp, Messaging / Texts, etc.
+Staff are prohibited from communicating with parents through personal accounts or apps such as Facebook, Twitter, Whatsapp, Messaging / Texts, etc.

 The Remind App may be used to communicate immediate assignment changes or send reminders / field trip information.
 The teacher will instruct parents on how to join.